google-research/football/README.md

 - `ARROW DOWN` - run to the bottom.
 - `ARROW LEFT` - run to the left.
 - `ARROW RIGHT` - run to the right.
-- `S` - short pass in attack mode, pressure in the defence mode.
+- `S` - short pass in attack mode, pressure in the defense mode.
-- `A` - high pass in attack mode, sliding in the defence mode.
+- `A` - high pass in attack mode, sliding in the defense mode.
-- `D` - shot in the attack mode, team pressure in the defence mode.
+- `D` - shot in the attack mode, team pressure in the defense mode.
-- `W` - long pass in the attack mode, goal keeper pressure in the defence mode.
+- `W` - long pass in the attack mode, goalkeeper pressure in the defense mode.
-- `Q` - switch active player on defence mode.
+- `Q` - switch the active player on defense mode.
 - `C` - dribble in the attack mode.
 - `E` - sprint.